ROCm/ROCmValidationSuite/REGRESSION.md

 # Regression

-Regression is currently implemented for PQT module only.
+Regression is currently implemented for GST, PET, PEBB, PEQT, IET and RAND module only.
 It comes in the form of a Python script `run_regression.py`.

 The script will first create valid configuration files on `$RVS_BUILD/regression` folder.
 It is done by invoking `prq_create_conf.py` script to generate valid configuration files.
-If you need different tests, modify the `prq_create_conf.py` script to generate them.

-Then, it will iterate through generated files and invoke RVS to specifying also JSON output and `-d 3` logging level.
+Then, it will iterate through generated files and invoke RVS to specifying also log output and `-d 3` logging level.

-Finally, it will iterate over generated JSON output files and search for `ERROR` string.
+Finally, it will iterate over generated log output files and search for `ERROR` string.
 Results are written into `$RVS_BUILD/regression/regression_res` file.

 Results are written into $RVS_BUILD/regression/

 ## Environment variables